Colorado Springs is getting its first youth permanent supportive housing complex

 Kemppainen said youth living in the complex will have spent at least a year on the street, and being surrounded by support from The Place will provide positive interactions.

-“I promise you that The Launchpad will be much safer than where they’re coming from,” Kemppainen said.
+“I promise you that the launchpad will be much safer than where they’re coming from,” Kemppainen said.
 “The young adults who live there want to be in a community because they don’t want to be the person who’s living on the street.”

 Kemppainen emphasized that forcing youth to participate in therapy and programming is counterproductive.
 Instead, she said providing stable housing and options for constant support will help Launchpad residents grow into stable adults once they leave the property.